foofaraw/quick-google/README.md

 ![App Preview](preview.gif)

 ### Installation
-1. Download setup.exe from [WeTransfer](https://we.tl/t-QwOP3FNUvf) or repository setup folder.
+1. Download installer from [WeTransfer](https://we.tl/t-ZUY4DMSaPc) or repository setup folder.
 2. Run it and follow the wizard.
 3. Open the app from Start Menu.